cpnewkirk/myGame/README.md

 ## Challenges

 One of the most challenging aspects of this project was incorporating the different minigames into the overworld.
+Each tutorial had a working game on its own, but most did not use a class structure the way I was calling it from the help menu.
+This proved challenging when streamlining the code because certain functions had very specific use cases and were not easily converted to class methods.
+Overcoming this meant digging down into definitions and learning more about Javascript.

 ## Bugs